fastly/terraform-provider-fastly/docs/resources/service_vcl.md

 - `threshold` (Number) How many Healthchecks must succeed to be considered healthy.
 Default `3`
 - `timeout` (Number) Timeout in milliseconds.
 Default `5000`
 - `window` (Number) The number of most recent Healthcheck queries to keep for this Healthcheck.
 Default `5`

+<a id="nestedblock--image_optimizer_default_settings"></a>
+### Nested Schema for `image_optimizer_default_settings`

+Optional:

+- `allow_video` (Boolean) Enables GIF to MP4 transformations on this service.
+- `jpeg_quality` (Number) The default quality to use with jpeg output.
+This can be overridden with the "quality" parameter on specific image optimizer requests.
+- `jpeg_type` (String) The default type of jpeg output to use.
+This can be overriden with "format=bjpeg" and "format=pjpeg" on specific image optimizer requests.
+- `resize_filter` (String) The type of filter to use while resizing an image.
+- `upscale` (Boolean) Whether or not we should allow output images to render at sizes larger than input.
+- `webp` (Boolean) Controls whether or not to default to webp output when the client supports it.
+This is equivalent to adding "auto=webp" to all image optimizer requests.
+- `webp_quality` (Number) The default quality to use with webp output.
+This can be overriden with the second option in the "quality" URL parameter on specific image optimizer requests

 <a id="nestedblock--logging_bigquery"></a>